alexjose/audit-log/README.md

      * @param array|null $oldValues The old values of the entity
      * @param string $userId The id of the user who made the change
      * @param string $userType The type of the user who made the change
-     * @param string $userName The username of the user who made the change */ public function __construct(
+     * @param string $username The username of the user who made the change */ public function __construct(
         $message,